 Figure B-2.
-Habitat suitability surface under the base (no action) scenario.
+Habitat suitability surface under the Alternative 1 (no action) scenario.

 Figure B-3.
-Habitat suitability surface under the alternative scenarios.
+Habitat suitability surface under the Alternative 2/3 scenarios.

-We found that both of the alternatives (Alternative 1, crop season March 15-October 15; Alternative 2, crop season March 25-October 15) resulted in a loss of approximately 352 HUs per year relative to the base scenario (Table B-6).
+We found that both of the action alternatives (Alternative 2, crop season March 15-October 15; Alternative 3, crop season March 25-October 15) resulted in a loss of approximately 352 HUs per year relative to Alternative 1 (Table B-6).
 Over the course of the 50-year project life, this translates to a loss of approximately 17,630 HUs relative to the no-action alternative.
-The suggested mitigation for the 50-year project life is approximately 403 HUs over the project life for both alternative scenarios (Table B-6).
+The suggested mitigation for the 50-year project life is approximately 403 HUs over the project life for both Alternative 2 and 3 (Table B-6).
 This is based on the annual loss of HUs divided by the mitigation HU/acre (0.874).

 The pumping operation of either of the alternative actions will results in a loss of seasonal shorebird habitat relative to the no-action plan, albeit a relatively minor one.
 Migrating shorebirds rely on shallowly inundated/ recently dewatered open areas for foraging.
 Infrastructure that reduces the amount of water on the landscape in a flood year will naturally reduce shorebird habitat as well.
 Mitigation for most other environmental analyses for the Yazoo Backwater Area focuses on bottomland hardwood habitat.
-We recommend that mitigation for any loss of shorebird habitat under either Alternative be acquisition of open land (e.g., agricultural land) with water management capabilities that maintain open wet substrate with sparse vegetation.
+We recommend that mitigation for any loss of shorebird habitat under either action Alternative be acquisition of open land (e.g., agricultural land) with water management capabilities that maintain open wet substrate with sparse vegetation.
 Mitigation for shorebirds has some advantages over other taxa.
 Firstly, unlike bottomland hardwood forest, shorebird habitat can provide full benefits to the target taxa almost immediately (Helmers, 1992).
 There is no lag time to allow for habitat maturation, although there may be a delay in invertebrate colonization of inundated soils (Evans et al., 1999).
 Secondly, migratory shorebird habitat is easy to create relative to the more complex needs of some of the other species in this analysis (see Appendix A, C, D).
 Creating shorebird habitat requires the ability to manipulate water levels.
 Thirdly, shorebird habitat can be beneficial to a wide range of taxa.
 For example, shorebird habitat should be completely inundated during the winter in order to restrict vegetative growth and prepare the soil for the arrival of migrant shorebirds.
-While inundated, these shorebird impoundments can provide valuable foraging habitat for overwintering dabbling waterfowl (Appendix D).
-In the summer, shorebird impoundments can be completely drawn down and allowed to be colonized by herbaceous growth, providing valuable breeding habitat for sensitive land bird species such as Dickcissel (Spiza americana) and Blue Grosbeak (Passerina caerulea).
+While inundated, these shorebird impoundments can provide valuable foraging habitat for overwintering dabbling waterfowl (Appendix D) and Blue Grosbeak (Passerina caerulea).
 The main difficulty of creating shorebird habitat is that water management capability is required; both the physical infrastructure and also the time and knowledge to manage the water properly.
 Water levels must be manipulated throughout the year in order to create maximum benefits to shorebirds.
 There may be opportunities to leverage existing water control capabilities within the project area.
 For example, many agricultural fields already have water control structures, and are graded in such a way that provide the proper gradient of water depths.
 Leveraging existing structures and topography of the landscape as it relates to hydrology will assist with locating optimal sites in which to create shorebird habitat within the YBA.